 2. Casa Mila | La Pedrera

-La Pedrera, or Casa Mila, is another UNESCO-listed Gaudi building that's pure art inside and out.
+La Pedrera, or Casa Mila, is another famous UNESCO-listed Gaudi landmark in Barcelona.
+It’s pure art inside and out.
 In terms of engineering ingenuity, architectural design, and style, it was even more revolutionary than Casa Batllo.

-La Pedrera's iconic rooftop is astounding, far superior to Casa Batllo.
-It has winding pathways and a spiky forest of 30 chimneys.
-The chimneys are dubbed the "Garden of Warriors."
+La Pedrera’s iconic rooftop has a spiky forest of 30 chimneys and is dubbed the “Garden of Warriors.”
 They resemble storm troopers from the Star Wars movies.
 You also have a nice view of Sagrada Familia from the roof.

 Address: Passeig de Gracia, 92